woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 The decorator pattern is an extremely common way to extend core models in Rails.
 Sometimes for service objects, but especially for view models, presenters, form models, etc.

-This is what the Gang of Four have to say about decorators:
+This is what the [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) have to say about decorators:

 > [The decorator pattern is used to] Attach additional responsibilities to an object dynamically.
 Decorators provide a **flexible alternative to subclassing** for extending functionality.
 >
 >— [Design Patterns](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) (1994), emphasis mine

-Well, I've tried to like them.
+Well, I've tried many times to like them.
 I forget what all I've tried at this point, but it includes popular delegation-based gems like [Draper](https://github.com/drapergem/draper) and [cells](https://github.com/trailblazer/cells), a [refinement-based presenter gem](https://github.com/kmdsbng/sexy_presenter), even just [rolling my own presenters](https://christoph.luppri.ch/articles/rails/handmade-rails-presenters/) via `SimpleDelegator`.

-As a real-world example, [InPlay](https://www.inplay.org) (my startup) extends `Schedule` models with display helpers.
-Sometimes we want to index the output of the helpers into ElasticSearch or consume them in the React-based part of our website, both depending on `to_json`.
-This is in addition to normal server-side-rendered pages in the rest of the site that use the extensions directly.
+As a real-world example, [InPlay](https://www.inplay.org) (my startup) extends `Schedule` domain models with some display helpers.
+Sometimes we want to index the output of the helpers into Elasticsearch or consume them in the React-based part of our website, both depending on `to_json`.
+This is in addition to normal server-side-rendered pages in the rest of the site that use the schedules in plain Ruby.

-All of the above-mentioned decorator strategies would fail to work for my use case.
+Surprisingly, all of the above-mentioned decorator strategies would fail to work for my use case.

 Here's a simplified example to expose the issue: